Libensemble/libensemble/docs/tutorials/local_sine_tutorial.rst

     4. The *Calling Script*, which defines parameters and information about these functions and the libEnsemble task, then begins execution.

 libEnsemble initializes a *manager* process and as many *worker* processes as the user requests.
-The manager coordinates data-transfer between workers and assigns units of work to each.
-These units of work consist of the ``gen_f`` or ``sim_f`` function to be run and accompanying data.
-These functions can control and monitor jobs of widely varying sizes and capabilities, then pass results back to the manager.
+The manager coordinates data-transfer between workers and assigns each units of work, consisting of a ``gen_f`` or ``sim_f`` function to run and accompanying data.
+These functions can perform their work in-line with Python or by launching and controlling user-applications with a job-controller.
+Finally, workers pass results back to the manager.

-For this tutorial, our ``gen_f`` will produce uniform randomly-sampled values, and our ``sim_f`` will find the sine of each.
+For this tutorial, we'll write our ``gen_f`` and ``sim_f`` entirely in Python without other applications. our ``gen_f`` will produce uniform randomly-sampled values, and our ``sim_f`` will find the sine of each.
 By default we don't need to write a new allocation function.
 All generated and simulated values alongside other parameters are stored in :ref:`H<datastruct-history-array>`, the History array.

 .. _libEnsemble: https://libensemble.readthedocs.io/en/latest/quickstart.html